dividab/abstract-visuals/README.md

 ## How to develop

-For development of the react components, use `yarn storybook` to start storybook in development mode.
+For development of the react components, use `pnpm storybook` to start storybook in development mode.

-For the other packages, use `yarn test` to test them.
+For the other packages, use `pnpm test` to test them.

 ## How to publish